RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 How AePS Helps Everyone

-AePS offers a reliable way to perform essential banking activities without needing a traditional bank branch.
-It supports financial inclusion by reaching individuals who might not have formal identification or easy access to digital tools.
+AePS offers a reliable way to perform essential banking activities, eliminating the need for a traditional bank branch.
+It supports financial inclusion by reaching individuals who may have limited access to formal identification or digital tools.
 For many, it’s their primary method of interacting with their bank account.

 This system ensures that government benefits, such as pensions or subsidies, can be directly disbursed to beneficiaries’ Aadhaar-linked accounts and easily withdrawn.
 It reduces the need for physical cash distribution, making the process more efficient and transparent.
 AePS truly empowers individuals by giving them control over their finances.